Taiwolawal/DevSecOps-CICD/README.md

 - Logging
 - Monitoring

-Setting up our CI pipeline, we will want to embed security checks in our software development lifecycle (SDLC) such as our CICD pipeline.
+This project will be focused on CICD part of software development and embed security checks in our pipelines.
+The tools used for the projects are:

+- CI: Gitlab-CI
+- Secret Scanning: Gitleaks
+-

 # Secret scanning
 Different tools can be used to scan for sensitive data in our code.
 We will be using gitleaks to check any hardcoded data